Akmal-Kholikulov/home_work/README.md

 # home_work
-let's do it
+let's do it.
-keep working hard and hard to get the best result
+Keep working hard and hard to get the best result